esitarski/CrossMgr/helptxt/Record.md

 Cyclo Cross|Keypad
 MTB|Keypad
 Road|Keypad
-Time Trial|Time Trial
-Downhill|Time Trial
+Time Trial|TimeTrial or BibTime
+Downhill|TimeTrial or BibTime

-### Keypad Number Entry Mode
+### Bib Entry Mode

-When you enter a number in this mode, the number is "timestamped" when you press __Enter__ (or __Tab__ or __Space__).
+When you enter a number in this mode, the number is "timestamped" immediately when you press __Enter__ (or __Tab__ or __Space__).
 This is the standard input mode for Road, Cyclo Cross and MTB races when you have number caller, and riders arrive in quick succession on their laps.

 When you hear the number caller, you type in the number on the keyboard and press __Enter__ (or __Tab__ or __Space__, whichever is most comvenient).
 After the first lap of a race, CrossMgr will predict the arrival of each rider in the [Expected](MainScreen.html#expected) window.
-To enter the number again, you can just click on th number in the __Expcted__ list rather than typing it in again.
+To enter the number again, you just click on th number in the __Expected__ list rather than typing it in again.

 Entering a number also triggers the [USB Webcam][] if it has been enabled.